 In addition to individual donations, we also welcome assistance from corporations and charitable foundations.
 These larger-scale endeavors are a great way for you and your place of work to show support for our social and political causes, as well as the mental health of San Francisco in general.

-For more information or to arrange a corporate or foundation gift, please contact Eduardo Vega, Executive Director, at email@example.com or 415-421-1882.
+For more information or to arrange a corporate or foundation gift, please contact Eduardo Vega, President and CEO, at email@example.com or 415-421-1882.

 Thank you for your support!

 MHASF is seeking volunteers in the following areas:

 - Computer technical assistance